savonet/book/language.md

 section](#sec:transitions).

 Let us give another advanced example, which uses many of the above constructions.
-The standard library defines a function `metadata.float_getter`, whose type is
+The standard library defines a function `metadata.getter.float`, whose type is

 ```